microsoft/service-fabric-observer/README.md

 active until the next time the related observer runs, which will either clear the warning by sending an OK health report or sends another warning/error report to fabric that lives for the calculated TTL.
-Each observer can call ObserverBase's SetTimeToLiveWarning function, optionally providing a known number that represents some timeout or running time the observer self-manages...
+Each observer can call ObserverBase's SetTimeToLiveWarning function, optionally providing a known number that represents some timeout or running time, in seconds (int), the observer self-manages...

 ```C#
 public TimeSpan SetTimeToLiveWarning(int runDuration = 0)